Seagate/cortx-motr/doc/dev/ldrr2/usecases/nw-requirements.rst

    * - **assumptions**
      - rdma is supported by NIC
    * - **interaction**
-     - For LR R2 minimum 50Gbps network speed is needed.
+     - For LR R2 minimum 50Gbps network speed is needed for private data.
        100G NIC with dual port is needed, one port is used for private data and other port is used for public data.
        If 25G is used two NIC's are needed for private data and two are for public data, so four ports needs to be reserved in the switch per node.
-       For 10G NIC each node 6 cards are needed i.e per node 6 ports needs to be reserved in the switch.
+       For 10G NIC each node 10 cards are needed i.e per node 10 ports needs to be reserved in the switch.
        This may need more ports in the switch, which can add cost and complexity.